ClimberAB/ClimberSelectionBar/README.md

 ## Configuration

-* Select the typ of list you need (Field,Variable or Flag)
+* Select the typ of list you need (Field,Variable,Flag or Date Range Picker)
 * Enter a reference to:
 	* Field - Any field or an expression that works as a dimension
 	* Variable - Has to be an existing variable created either in the script or the gui.
 Selectable variables are entered in a comma separated list.
 	* Flag - Select a field that has a country name corresponding with the flag names.
 (Has to be a perfect match with the flag name so check the list of flags if you are not sure.)
+	* Date Range Picker - A field holding a date field with a "complete" set of dates. (i.e. no gaps in the timeline)
 * Add a field label
 * Add an initial selection if you want.
 This will also work with expressions such as "=Year(Today())-1".
 * You can set initial selections to be set once per session or every time you move to a sheet.